 Fellows will be invited to present their projects at an event for senior policy makers, practitioners and academics at the end of their programme.
 Additional bespoke activities per project will also be encouraged to help facilitate discussion and debate around the issue of focus.

 Each year, the Crook Public Service Fellowships are focused on a particular theme that aligns with the strategic priorities and academic strengths of the University.
-In 2015, the first year of the Fellowships, the theme was ‘Democracy’, with the majority of Fellows linked to the University’s Crick Centre.
-In 2016-17, the focus of the Crook Public Service Fellowships is on 'The Housing Challenge' with the opportunity to engage with the University’s Department of Urban Studies and Planning, the Urban Institute at Sheffield and other expertise across campus.
+In 2015, the first year of the Fellowships, the theme was ‘Democracy’, with the majority of Fellows linked to the University’s Sir Bernard Crick Centre.
+In 2016-17, the focus of the Crook Public Service Fellowships was 'The Housing Challenge' where Fellows engaged with the University’s Department of Urban Studies and Planning, the Urban Institute at Sheffield and other expertise across campus.
+The current theme for 2017-18 is Children's Chances, where Fellows are working with the University’s Departments of Sociological Studies, Geography, Politics, Education and Urban Studies and Planning.
+More information on the Fellows and their projects can viewed here.

 The Crook Public Fellowships scheme is overseen by a high level Advisory Group.
 Members include: